cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 ### Implementing an Interface

+Remember, the `Styleable` interface is just the contract.
+We also need to have at least one class that implements (signs) the contract.
+We will use two different implementing classes to demonstrate that the implementation specifics are up to the implementing class (not the interface) just as the specific details regarding how an athlete will compete are up to the athlete (not the contract).

 1. In Java, a class can implement an interface using the `implements` keyword, e.g., as seen in [`Fancy.java`](src/cs1302/interfaces/impl/Fancy.java):